poggit/support/virion.md

 }
 ```

-`namespace` is a unique namespace root owned by the virion.
+`namespace-root` is a unique namespace root owned by the virion.
 All items declared by the virion MUST reside in this namespace
 or its subnamespaces, e.g. `Name\Space\Child` but not `Name\SpaceSuffix`.
 All items *not* declared by the virion MUST NOT be under this namespace root,